inavazu/boilerplate-ts-node-postgres/README.md

 - Middleware is included at controllers level, because for example the status endpoint is public.
 Also, login methods will also be public until token is generated for first time and sent to the client.
 - No login methods are implemented, but to perfomr tests there is a npm script _tokenGen_ that generates a token with no expiracy
 - Updated token between transactions is a jwt token with expiracy time and it is included in the **authorization** header field.
 It is evaluated for every transaction, updated (to avoid expiracy) and included back in the response at the same header field
-- In the middleware, beside verifying the token, user permissions are resolve and decide wether he is capable of performing the request or not (Mocked)
+- In the middleware, beside verifying the token, user permissions are resolve and decide whether the user is capable of performing the request or not (Mocked)

 ### Tests
-- Not enough tests.
-I had ran out of time and decided to leave out tests for controllers and repositories mainly because specific environment should be prepared.
-Also some auth method should be included.
+- Not enough tests 😞.
+Need to include more.

-### Left overs due to missing time
+### Pendig to implement
 - Tests: As mentioned in previuos section.
 - Logging:
     - Currently using console.log/error